oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/README.md

 Refer to [Sample Oracle Globally Distributed Database with System-Managed Sharding with RAFT Replication enabled deployed manually using Podman Containers](./podman-sharded-database-with-system-sharding-with-snr-raft-enabled.md) to deploy a sample Oracle Globally Distributed Database with System-Managed sharding with RAFT Replication enabled using podman containers.

-**NOTE:** RAFT Replication Feature is available only for Oracle 23ai RDBMS and Oracle 23ai GSM version.
+**NOTE:** The RAFT Replication Feature is available only for Oracle 23ai RDBMS and Oracle 23ai GSM version.

 ### Deploy Oracle Globally Distributed Database with User-Defined Sharding